Research Requirement in History

 Students may satisfy the research requirement in one of three ways:

-1. Senior Honors thesis.
-To write an Honors thesis a student finds a thesis supervisor (preferably in the spring of his or her junior year), enrolls in a senior thesis tutorial (HIST 409) at the start of the senior year, and continues during the second semester (HIST 410) until the completion of the thesis, due on Friday, April 10, 2015 by 4:00 p.m.
+1. Senior Honors Thesis.
+To write an Honors thesis a student finds a thesis supervisor (preferably in the spring of his or her junior year), enrolls in a senior thesis tutorial (HIST 409) at the start of the senior year, and continues during the second semester (HIST 410) until the completion of the thesis, due on Wednesday, April 19, 2017, 4pm.
 The writers of successful theses not only satisfy the research requirement and receive two tutorial credits, but also graduate with Honors in History.
 Majors who are writing theses are expected to make a presentation about their research to the department's Honors Colloquium, which meets late in the first semester.
 (NB: History thesis writers are normally eligible for Davenport Grants that provide research support during the preceding summer; this can give the work an advantageous head start.)

 2. Senior Essay.
 This project requires work roughly equivalent to a semester course, in the form of an individual tutorial leading to a substantial research paper.
 Normally between thirty-five and fifty pages in length, a senior essay usually pursues in greater depth an interest developed in another course.
 A student who elects to write a senior essay enrolls in HIST 403 in the fall of their senior year and carries on research and writing under the regular supervision of a faculty member throughout the semester.
 Exceptionally, the project may be undertaken in the spring, as HIST 404.